-These sex hormones regulate the menstrual cycle, are involved in fertility and the ability to conceive, your mood, help manage your weight, promote sex drive and support the development of female sex characteristics such as your breasts and fat deposition during puberty.
+These sex hormones regulate the menstrual cycle, are involved in fertility and the ability to conceive, and your mood, help manage your weight, support sex drive and support the development of female sex characteristics such as your breasts and fat deposition during puberty.

 Sex hormone imbalances, in both men and women, are becoming increasingly common.

-Conditions such as obesity promote the production of excess estrogen through aromatization.
+Conditions such as obesity promote the production of excess estrogen through aromatization (12).

-Other hormone imbalances such as thyroid disease can also indirectly lead to infertility and menstrual problems through its influence on progesterone.
+Other hormone imbalances such as thyroid disease can also indirectly lead to infertility and menstrual problems through their influence on progesterone (13).

-Women who suffer from sex hormone imbalances often know something is "off" in their body because they no longer feel like "themselves".
+Women who suffer from sex hormone imbalances often know something is “off” in their bodies because they no longer feel like “themselves”.

 Symptoms such as weight gain (especially in the thighs and hips), changes to your menstrual cycle, bloating, cravings for foods, inability to control your mood, changes to your body temperature and so on may be early indicators that something is off with your hormones.

 Both estrogen and progesterone can cause these issues but most commonly women will suffer from an excess of estrogen and a deficiency in progesterone.

 This tends to occur primarily because excess fat accumulation in women will usually lead to excess estrogen production (and as a nation we suffer from obesity).